IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 ## A successful strategy

-The simplest successful strategy for translating names is for a MUD controller to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the physical ACLs.
+The simplest successful strategy for translating names for a MUD controller to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the physical ACLs.

 There are still a number of failures possible.

-The most important one is in the mapping of the names to IP addresses may be non-deterministic.
+The most important one is that the mapping of the names to IP addresses may be non-deterministic.
-{{RFC1794}} describes the very common mechanism that returns DNS A (or reasonably AAAA) records in a permutted order.
+{{RFC1794}} describes the very common mechanism that returns DNS A (or reasonably AAAA) records in a permuted order.
 This is known as Round Robin DNS, and it has been used for many decades.
 The device is intended to use the first IP address that is returned, and each query returns addresses in a different ordering, splitting the load among many servers.